Call Button

 I Suffer From Band-Like Pain Around My Head

-Tension Headaches are the most common type of primary headache, according to the International Headache Society.
+Tension Headaches are the most common type of primary headache disorder, according to the International Headache Society.
 Tension Type Headache accounts for almost 90% of all headache types with a lifetime prevalence worldwide ranging up to 78%.

 Tension Headaches can still leave those suffering from this condition to become disabled due to the constant, annoying and long-lasting nature of this condition, even though the pain intensity ranges from mild to moderate.

-At Sydney Headache and Migraine Clinics, we expect to observe significant improvement within the first 3 weeks of treatment consultations.
-We have seen a large number of patients with Tension Headaches improve significantly following our treatment, which is invasive-free, medication-free and surgery-free.
+At Sydney Headache and Migraine Clinic™, we expect to observe significant improvement within the first 3 weeks of treatment consultations.
+We have seen a large number of patients with Tension Headaches improve significantly following our treatment, which is non-invasive, medication-free and surgery-free.
 Book a consultation today.

 Understanding Your Headache